Contribution Functions for Quantitative Bipolar Argumentation Graphs: A Principle-based Analysis: Principles

 \subsection{Contribution Existence}

 One would expect that whenever an argument's final strength differs from its initial strength, there is another argument whose contribution explains this difference.
-Accordingly, the contribution existence principle stipulates that some contribution from another argument exists whenever the final strength of the topic argument changes. \begin{principle}[Contribution Existence~\cite{Cyras:Kampik:Weng:2022}\footnote{Note that we slightly adjusted the principle: the non-zero contribution needs to be explained by an argument other than the topic argument.}] $\ctrbempty$ satisfies the \emph{contribution existence principle} just in case $\sigma(\arga) \neq \is(\arga)$ implies that $\exists \argx \in \Args \setminus \{\arga\}$ with $\ctrb{\argx}{\arga} \neq 0$. \end{principle} We can further strengthen the principle and stipulate that the sum of all contributions must equal the difference between the topic argument's initial strength and its final strength. \begin{principle}[Quantitative Contribution Existence] $\ctrbempty$ satisfies the \emph{quantitative contribution existence principle} just in case it holds that $\sum_{\argx \in \Args \setminus \{\arga\}} \ctrb{\argx}{\arga} = \sigma(\arga) - \tau(\arga)$. \end{principle} Intuitively, quantitative contribution existence implies contribution existence. \begin{proposition} If $\ctrbempty$ satisfies quantitative contribution existence then $\ctrbempty$ satisfies contribution existence. \end{proposition} \begin{proof} Assume $\ctrbempty$ satisfies quantitative contribution existence.
+Accordingly, the contribution existence principle stipulates that some contribution from another argument exists whenever the final strength of the topic argument changes. \begin{principle}[Contribution Existence~\cite{Cyras:Kampik:Weng:2022}\footnote{Note that we slightly adjusted the principle: the non-zero contribution needs to be explained by an argument other than the topic argument.}] $\ctrbempty$ satisfies the \emph{contribution existence principle} w.r.t.\ a gradual semantics $\fs$ iff $\sigma(\arga) \neq \is(\arga)$ implies that $\exists \argx \in \Args \setminus \{\arga\}$ with $\ctrb{\argx}{\arga} \neq 0$. \end{principle} Here and henceforth, where the context is clear we may drop ``w.r.t.\ a gradual semantics $\fs$'' for any principle.
+We can further strengthen the principle and stipulate that the sum of all contributions must equal the difference between the topic argument's initial strength and its final strength. \begin{principle}[Quantitative Contribution Existence] $\ctrbempty$ satisfies the \emph{quantitative contribution existence principle} w.r.t.\ a gradual semantics $\fs$ iff it holds that $\sum_{\argx \in \Args \setminus \{\arga\}} \ctrb{\argx}{\arga} = \sigma(\arga) - \tau(\arga)$. \end{principle} Intuitively, quantitative contribution existence implies contribution existence. \begin{proposition} If $\ctrbempty$ satisfies quantitative contribution existence w.r.t.\ a gradual semantics $\fs$ then $\ctrbempty$ satisfies contribution existence w.r.t.\ $\fs$. \end{proposition} \begin{proof} Assume $\ctrbempty$ satisfies quantitative contribution existence w.r.t.\ $\fs$.
 Observe that by definition of quantitative contribution existence (Principle~\ref{principle:qexistence}), if $\sigma(\arga) \neq \is(\arga)$ then $\sum_{\argx \in \Args \setminus \{\arga\}} \ctrb{\argx}{\arga} \neq 0$ and hence it must hold that $\exists \argx \in \Args \setminus \{\arga\}$ with $\ctrb{\argx}{\arga} \neq 0$.
 This means contribution existence (Principle~\ref{principle:existence}) must be satisfied, which proves the proposition. \end{proof}